JuanPenalver11/giraffe/README.md

 'https://myaccount.google.com/apppasswords'

-* utils/dbConnection.js replace proccess.env with your onw Mongo URI.
+* utils/dbConnection.js replace proccess.env with your own Mongo URI.

 Once all dependencies installed and all process.env changed